s-damian/larasort/README.md

 If you want to specify which columns to `SELECT` for your Model's relationship, you can specify the `related_columns` option.

 You can put either an array or a string.
-Example with an array: `['title AS article_title', 'content']` Example with a string: `'title AS article_title, content'`
+Example with an array: `['title AS article_title', 'content']`.
+Example with a string: `'title AS article_title, content'`.

 By default the `SELECT` will be done on all the columns.